Landfill leachate: Environmental impact

-Problems and failures with collection systems
+Problems and failures

 Leachate collection systems can experience many problems including clogging with mud or silt.
 Bioclogging can be exacerbated by the growth of micro-organisms in the conduit.
 The conditions in leachate collection systems are ideal for micro-organisms to multiply.
 Chemical reactions in the leachate may also cause clogging through generation of solid residues.
 The chemical composition of leachate can weaken pipe walls, which may then fail.